Incoming Exchange Students

 The Program Office administrates the exchange program and assists students and their coordinators before, throughout and after the exchange period.

-One semester of full time studies corresponds to four courses or 30 credits (ECTS).
 The semester is divided into two study periods, each of them ending with an exam week.
+One semester of full time studies corresponds to 30 credits (ECTS).

 You are only allowed to register for two courses per period, three if one of them is a language course.
-If you wish to add a third course (which is not a language course) you will have to send an application by e-mail to the exchange coordinators at the Program Office.
+If you wish to add a third course (which is not a language course) you will have to send an email to the exchange program managers.

-Students enrolled in a 3-year Bachelor's program are welcome to follow 3-digit courses from the 3rd year of the Bachelor's Program.
+Students enrolled in a 3-year Bachelor's program at their home university are welcome to follow 3-digit courses from the 3rd year of the Bachelor's Program.
 Remember to check the exam schedule and the language of instruction; since these courses are part of the SSE Bachelor's Program, the exam schedule might differ slightly from the Master's Program and some of the courses are given in Swedish only.

-Students enrolled in a 4-year undergraduate program and are on their 4th year of studies, might be able to follow courses on both BSc and MSc level.
-Please contact the Program Office for more information.
+Students enrolled in a 4-year undergraduate program and are on their 4th year of studies at their home university, they might be able to follow courses at SSE on both BSc and MSc level.

 Master students can follow all courses with a 4 digit number as well as courses from the 3rd year of the Bachelor's Program, if the home school gives its permission.